 (B) agricultural outputs, including milk, vegetables, fruit, horticultural crops, forages, or livestock.

-(72) "Farm truck" means a motor truck which, at the option of the owner, may be registered under the provisions of subsection 367(f) of this title, or may be unregistered when used in accordance with subsection 370(b) of this title.
+(72) "Farm truck" means a motor truck that, at the option of the owner, may be registered under the provisions of subsection 367(f) of this title or may be unregistered when used in accordance with subsection 370(b) of this title.

-(73) "Neighborhood electric vehicle" means a self-propelled, electrically-powered motor vehicle which:
+(73) "Neighborhood electric vehicle" means a self-propelled electrically powered motor vehicle that: